AjayKMehta/setup-machine/README.md

 ## Haskell

 [GHCup](https://www.haskell.org/ghcup/) is the main installer for Haskell.
+Setting up Haskell on Windows is *still* painful but less so than before GHCup came around.

 ### Regular installation steps